content-left-bg.png

 Contact information

-My office is located up in the Support Services Block (M Block).
+Our office is located up in the Wellbeing Hub (M Block).
 Students can come and visit before school, during break times and after school to make an appointment.
 This can be to have a chat, or to just hang out during breaks.
-As you can imagine this job requires me to be out of the office quite a bit, so if I'm not in the office, students can write a note, slip it under the door and I will get back to them as soon as I can.
-Participation in all chaplaincy activities, programs and conversations is completely voluntary and permission will be asked for when required.
-Please feel free to get in contact with us by calling the Administration Office (3550 5777) and asking for the Chaplain, or via my details below.
-You may also wish to contact Jane Vanelli, Deputy Principal and Support Services line manager, if you have any further questions/concerns by also calling the main Administration Office on (3550 5777).
+As you can imagine this job requires us to be out of the office quite a bit, so if we're not in the office, students can send us an email or let the Wellbeing Hub teacher aide know they want to make an appointment and we'll come find them when available.

 Kirsty Williams